Last Updated: 17/03/2022

 Testing and Self Isolation

-- If you test positive on a lateral flow test, you must now self-isolate for seven days.
+- At the moment, if you test positive on a lateral flow test, you must now self-isolate for seven days.
 You do not need to book a PCR test.

 - Household contacts of anyone testing positive for COVID-19 must self-isolate for seven days, regardless of the result of a PCR test.